salama/object-machine/design/language.md

 #### Fully dynamic

-The goal is that all aspects of the machine are available to be changed at run-time.
+The goal is that almost all aspects of the system are available to be changed at run-time.
+Some very basic aspects may require recompilation.

-This includes Methods and the state of the machine, in other words it supports closures.
-But also the class hierarchy in all it's aspects and the type system of basic values.

 #### Exceptions

 Exceptions are an alternate return path over potentially many method invocations.
 We support raising and catching exceptions, ensure and retry.

-### Object Machine
+### Object System

-A machine capable of running programs defined by an object oriented language as sketched above, can be, and has been, implemented in many ways.
+A system capable of running programs defined by an object oriented language as sketched above, can be, and has been, implemented in many ways.

-Our main requirement is that the machine too be what is called object oriented in languages.
+Our main requirement is that the system be what is called object oriented in languages.

 #### Object based

-Instead of calling it object oriented, the machine is really object based, ie based on objects, not oriented towards them.
-And even based seems a little verbose as it is really made up of just objects, so we call it object machine.
+Instead of calling it object oriented, the system is really object based, ie based on objects, not oriented towards them.

-Our aim is to define a set of objects, including a set of instructions, that can implement an object oriented language as defined above.
+Our aim is to define a set of objects, and a way of translating them to hardware instructions, that can implement an object oriented language as defined above.

-As defining the objects as pure data structures is somewhat hard to understand, we will define them in an object oriented language and then define a method to externalize them in a language independent manner.
-The language of choice is ruby, but it should be noted that parsing ruby is not part of the object machine functionality, and that this does not restrict the machine to ruby.

-#### Instruction Set

-The set of Instructions and their meaning defines how the machine will actually work.
-The instruction set is what would be assembler for a cpu.
-But since we are not building a physical machine there is no need to define a concise binary encoding either.
-We will see in the implementation section how to transform object machine instructions to cpu executable instructions.

-Off course Instructions, like other classes, are objects.
-For the machine to have defined behavior, we need to define what the instructions do in terms of the other objects of the machine.

 #### Explicit values